olabini/codebot/README.md

 [![Inline Docs](https://inch-ci.org/github/janikrabe/codebot.svg?branch=master)](https://inch-ci.org/github/janikrabe/codebot)

 Codebot is an IRC bot that receives GitHub webhooks and forwards them to IRC channels.
-It is designed to send messages in a format identical to that of the official GitHub IRC Service.
+It is designed to send messages in a format similar to that of the official GitHub IRC Service.
 Codebot is able to stay connected after sending messages.
-This eliminates the delays and visual clutter caused by reconnecting each time a new message needs to be delivered.
+This eliminates the delays and visual clutter caused by reconnecting each time a new message has to be delivered.

-In addition, Codebot is able to handle all events not supported by the official service.
+In addition, Codebot is able to handle many events the official service does not support.
 Messages for these events are designed to be as consistent as possible with official messages.
 If these additional notifications are not desired, they can be disabled through the webhook settings.

-## Project Status
+## Features

-Codebot is currently under development and not ready for production use.
+* **Secure by default**: Codebot automatically generates strong random secrets for each webhook to ensure the integrity of all received data.
+* **Highly configurable**: Do you use IRC over TLS or want to authenticate using SASL?
+Do you need to send notifications to a password-protected server or bind the IRC socket to a certain address?
+No problem!
+* **Easy to set up**: Setting up Codebot takes three minutes — no need to edit configuration files or memorize complicated commands.
+* **Supports many events**: Codebot supports all events supported by GitHub's official IRC integration, and a few more!
+Individual events can be enabled or disabled through the webhook settings.
+* **Unlimited networks, channels and integrations**: a single instance can receive notifications for any number of webhooks and forward them to the appropriate channels on as many IRC networks as you want.
+* **On-the-fly reloading**: A running Codebot instance can automatically pick up any new changes with no restart required.
+  (*Changes to channel lists currently still require a restart.*)
+* **Rack and Sinatra**: Thanks to Rack, Codebot can work with almost any web server, including the default `WEBrick` server for smaller instances.

 ## Installation